-- 111. The BCWMC defines the trunk system as the collection of waterbodies and natural or constructed conveyances listed in Table 2-9 of this Plan. - 112.
-The BCWMC may review proposed changes to member city development regulations (e.g., zoning and subdivision ordinances) at its discretion or the request of the member cities. - 113.
+111. The BCWMC defines the trunk system as the collection of waterbodies and natural or constructed conveyances listed in Table 2-9 of this Plan.

+- 112. The BCWMC may review proposed changes to member city development regulations (e.g., zoning and subdivision ordinances) at its discretion or the request of the member cities. - 113.
 Member cities must inform the BCWMC regarding updates to city ordinances or comprehensive plans that will affect stormwater management.
 Stormwater management elements of the member cities' comprehensive plans must conform to the BCWMC Plan. - 114.
 The BCWMC will annually assess its progress towards the goals presented in this plan, using quantitative metrics where appropriate.
-The BCMWC will provide this analysis, or a summary, to BWSR, as part of its annual reporting.

-- 115. The BCWMC will work with member cities to assess the financial impact of regulatory controls and identify areas where the BCWMC may assist member cities in meeting the requirements of their MS4 permits. - 116.
+The BCMWC will provide this analysis, or a summary, to BWSR, as part of its annual reporting. - 115.
+The BCWMC will work with member cities to assess the financial impact of regulatory controls and identify areas where the BCWMC may assist member cities in meeting the requirements of their MS4 permits. - 116.
 The BCWMC will periodically review its capital improvement program (CIP) process and revise the process, as necessary. - 117.
 The BCWMC will assist in calculating or calculate when necessary, the apportionment of costs between adjoining communities for water resource projects with intercommunity participation. - 118.
 The BCWMC will assist member cities in resolving watershed management disputes, as requested.
 The BCWMC will follow the dispute resolution procedure described in Section 5.1.1.5 of this Plan. - 119.
 The BCWMC will maintain a Technical Advisory Committee (TAC) to promote communication and cooperation between the BCWMC and member cities.
 Member cities shall appoint a technical advisor to the TAC and encourage the technical advisor to attend BCMWC meetings. - 120.
 The BCWMC will continue to rely on member cities to implement the BCWMC's policies at the time of development and redevelopment.
 Member cities shall inform developers and other project applicants regarding BCWMC requirements. - 121.
 The BCWMC will continue to rely on member cities to issue permits.
 Member cities shall permit only those projects that conform to the policies and standards of the BCWMC.
 The BCWMC will review proposed projects after the member city has provided preliminary approval (indicating compliance with the member city's local water management plan) and submitted a signed BCWMC application form to the BCWMC.
 Member cities shall not issue construction permits, or other approvals, until the BCWMC has approved the project. - 122.
-The BCWMC requires member cities to acquire and maintain easements, right-of-way, or interest in land necessary to implement and maintain projects upon order of the BCWMC (the cost of land acquisition may be eligible for Commission reimbursement, see Table 5-1).
+For CIP projects that have been ordered by the Commission, the BCWMC requires member cities to acquire and maintain easements, right-of-way, or interest in land necessary to